-The difference in the behavior of the Russian Dolls algorithm with or without preemption has already been discussed at the beginning of this section.
-For the explicit maximum allocation algorithm, some notable difference can also be observed from a comparison of Figures 1 and 11.
+The difference in the behavior of RDM with or without preemption has already been discussed at the beginning of this section.
+For MAM, some notable difference can also be observed from a comparison of Figures 1 and 11.
 If preemption is used, higher-priority traffic tends to be able to maintain their performance despite the overloading of other classes.
 This is not so if preemption is not allowed.
 The trade-off is that, generally, the overloaded class sees a relatively higher blocking/preemption when preemption is enabled, than the case when preemption is disabled.